-Unless it is absolutely necessary, like there are no other flights that arrive on Wednesday, August 16th please do not arrive early.
+Unless it is absolutely necessary, like there are no other flights that arrive prior to the first day of FUP please do not arrive early.
 We simply will not have the dorm rooms ready at that time.
 If you need to arrive early, contact us via email and we will figure things out on a case by case basis.

 How does move-out day work?

-Bright and early on Monday, August 21st, all FUPpies will be placing their belongings into several loading trucks.
+Bright and early on Monday, August 26th, all FUPpies will be placing their belongings into several loading trucks.
 Later that day, you all will unpack into your term-time dorms.
-This is a day earlier than the general student body, so you’ll get first dibs on your room!
-Your guardians or relatives are more than welcome to help you pack and unpack!
+This is a day earlier than the general student body so to be fair and start off your relatonship with your new roomies well-- wait until they arrive to claim a bed and closet.

 FUP offers gender neutral housing!
-If this applies to you, please fill out the Accommodations Form.
-Contact the Accessible Education Office: http://aeo.fas.harvard.edu/
+If this applies to you, please indicate when you register for housing.

 Is FUP accessible?